 A huge victory came from Texas — a notoriously difficult state to vote in — when the state agreed to permanently offer simultaneous voter registration when an eligible voter renews or updates his or her driver’s licenses or ID cards online.
-This option was not previously offered until August 2020 when a court ordered Texas to offer simultaneous registration in August 2020.
+This option was not previously offered until August 2020 when a court ordered Texas to offer simultaneous registration.
 Since then, over 1 million Texans have registered to vote while completing an online driver’s license transaction.
 This settlement makes the court-ordered compliance permanent.

 Finally, a North Carolina state court recently ruled that all individuals on probation, parole or a suspended sentence due to a prior felony conviction can immediately register to vote in North Carolina.
 This ruling, which expanded a previous order that prohibited cost-based barriers to re-enfranchisement, immediately gave 55,000 individuals with a prior felony conviction the right to vote.